Skip to content

 What the Deem Finance‑Yusr Partnership Entails

 The two firms will combine Deem Finance’s lending platform with Yusr’s payment gateway technology.
 Together they plan to launch a suite of services that let merchants accept contactless payments, issue instant credit, and manage cash flow through a single dashboard.
-The joint offering is set to roll out in Abu Dhabi and Dubai by the end of the third quarter, targeting 500 small and medium enterprises (SMEs) in its first phase.
-The platform will also integrate with the UAE’s National Payment Council’s infrastructure to ensure compliance with local financial regulations.
+The joint offering is set to roll out in Abu Dhabi and Dubai by the end of the third quarter.

 How the Alliance Supports UAE’s Digital Economy